 Staffing authorizations are determined using a combination of facility size and hours of operation.
-For example, a 19,801 - 27,800 sq/ft facility that is open 41 - 60 hours per week is authorized five (5) FTE.
-If the same facility is open 81 - 100 hours per week, the authorized staff is seven (7) FTE.
+For example, a 19,801 - 27,800 sq/ft facility that is open 41 - 60 hours per week is authorized three (3) FTEs.
+If the same facility is open 81 - 100 hours per week, the authorized staff is five (5) FTEs.

 - Facility Size: Facility square footage and hours of operation will determine the staffing standard for that facility. - Hours of Operation: Facilities that are open for business between 40 and 90 hours per week are required to have at least two staff members on duty at all times.
-Determine the minimum FTEs authorized for each facility using the Resource Drivers table above.
+Determine the minimum FTEs authorized for each facility using the Resource Drivers table below.

-If a facility is designated as unmanned, staff will not be authorized and staffing will not count towards the Baseline Standards score.
+If a facility is designated as unstaffed, staff will not be authorized and will not count towards the Baseline Standards score.